-The sub-fund uses a variety of ways to assess its environmental and/or social performance, but does not use a reference benchmark to assess the environmental and/or social characteristics it promotes.
+The sub-fund uses a variety of ways to assess its environmental and/or social performance but does not use a reference benchmark to assess the environmental and/or social characteristics it promotes.

-Additional documentation and information: The periodic reporting of Swiss Life Funds (LUX) as well as its prospectus (including the SFDR precontractual appendices) are available from the management company of Swiss Life Funds (LUX).
+Additional documentation and information: The periodic reporting of Swiss Life Funds (LUX) as well as its prospectus (including the SFDR precontractual appendices) are available from the management company of Swiss Life Funds (LUX) as well as on the website https://invest.swisslife-am.com/.
+The periodic disclosure of the sub-fund in the annual report can be found at the end of the document.
 This information is sent within one week upon the shareholder's written request to Swiss Life Investor Service, Swiss Life Asset Managers Luxembourg, 4a rue Albert Borschette L-1246 Luxembourg, Grand Duchy of Luxembourg; by email to info@swisslife-am.com, or by telephone on +352 267 585 0.
 These contact details can also be used to request further information if necessary.